schwill2018/schwill2018.github.io/_posts/2025-09-16-aircraft-ts-report.md

 ## Validation

 To validate the analysis, I performed a rolling origin backtest over a six-month window.
-Both aircraft confirm the short‑horizon picture: the Global's sweet spot is h = 1–4, while the Lear holds value mainly at h = 1–3 before fading toward noise.
+Both aircraft confirm the short‑horizon picture: the large-cabin jet's sweet spot is h = 1–4, while the small-cabin jet holds value mainly at h = 1–3 before fading toward noise.

 **Considerations:**